IT CAN FEEL SAFER AGAIN

 I work with single-event traumas or older traumatic memories that haven’t resolved.
 These might include accidents, medical emergencies, a loss, or a recent assault or event that deeply shook your sense of safety.

-You deserve to feel whole again.
+You deserve to feel more like yourself again.

-Let’s take the next step—together.
+Let’s take the next step, together.

+What is EMDR (Eye Movement Desensitization and Reprocessing)?
 EMDR is an evidence-based, brain-based therapy designed to help people heal from the emotional distress caused by traumatic or overwhelming life experiences.

 EMDR helps the brain complete that processing.

 Using bilateral stimulation (typically eye movements, tapping, or sounds), EMDR activates both sides of the brain while you recall a troubling memory.
 This process supports the brain’s natural healing abilities, helping the memory shift from “hot and present” to “cold and resolved.”
-Over time, the memory loses its emotional intensity and becomes easier to live with—without needing to retell or relive the details.
+Over time, the memory loses its emotional intensity and becomes easier to live with, without needing to retell or relive the details.